vietbui204/vietbui204/README.md

 ## About Me

-I'm a developer from Ha Noi, Viet Nam, focusing on building clean and practical web and mobile experiences.
-I enjoy turning ideas into real products, especially portfolio websites, manga reading platforms, small automation tools, and interactive graphics projects.
+I'm a Full Stack Developer from Ha Noi, Viet Nam, with a focus on building practical, maintainable, and user-friendly software.

-My current learning path is centered around **Frontend Development**, **TypeScript**, **React**, **Flutter**, and practical software engineering fundamentals.
-I like improving projects step by step, from UI structure and responsiveness to deployment and user experience.
+My current knowledge is centered around **Frontend Development**, **Backend Fundamentals**, **TypeScript**, **React**, **Flutter**, **Python**, and practical software engineering.
+I care about understanding how applications work from UI and client-side logic to APIs, data flow, deployment, and product experience.

 ---